How to make greeting cards in Photoshop | the ultimate guide, free smart templates included

 -

-Add a small bleed (for example, 1/8″) inside the edges so artwork can extend beyond the trim line.
+Add a small bleed (for example, 1/8″ is industry standard in the US.) inside the edges so artwork can extend beyond the trim line.

 The bleed ensures that when the card is trimmed, you don’t get thin white lines around the outer edge.

-You can also draw simple crop marks on their own layer—short lines that mark where the paper should be trimmed after printing.
+You can also create crop marks on their own layer—short lines that mark where the paper should be trimmed after printing.
 This is especially helpful if your printer doesn’t print to the absolute edge of the page.
+The video at the top shows how to make crop marks.

 Using Smart Objects for Each Panel